leeping-ng/LEGO-Facial-Recognition-Box/README.md

 4. Comparing embeddings: Compare the embedding of the detected face with the embeddings of the whitelisted faces in our database, using `face_recognition.compare_faces()`.
 If there's a match, grant access to the person.
     - A Support Vector Machine (SVM) classifier is used to compare the 128-dim vectors.
 This only took milliseconds on my Pi.

+You can check out the full API for `face_recognition` [here](https://face-recognition.readthedocs.io/en/latest/face_recognition.html).

 ### 4.4 Improving the Frame Rate